mynl/aggregate/doc/2_user_guides/DecL/070_vectorization.rst

 Circumventing Products: Modeling Multiple Units in One Aggregate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If the weights sum to one then the result is an exposure / severity outer
+product, treated as a mixed severity.
+If the weights are missing or
+sum to the number of severity components (e.g. are all equal to 1) then the
+result is an item by item combination, circumventing the outer product.

-It is sometimes undesirable to take the product of every limit with every
+It is sometimes desirable circumventing the outer product rather than taking
-severity mixture component.
-There are two cases where we actually want to
+the product of every limit with every severity mixture component.
+There are
-enter a series of limits each with their own severity.
+two cases where we actually want to enter a series of limits each with their
+own severity.

 #.
 Two or more units each with a different severity but with a shared mixing
    variable.
 For example, to model two units with expected losses 100 and